mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-elements.md

 ## Instances

-*Instances* are individual elements places in a Revit model e.g. a single Wall, or a single Door, or any other single element.
-Instances have *Categories* and might also have *Type* e.g. each Door has a Door type.
-Instances inherit a series of *Parameters* from their *Category* and *Type* and might have instance parameters as well that only belongs to that single instance.
+*Instances* are individual graphical/geometric elements placed in a Revit model e.g. a single Wall, or a single Door, or any other single element.
+As a subset of Revit Elements, Instances inherit a series of *Parameters* from their *Category* and *Type* and might have instance parameters as well that only belongs to that single instance.

-## Querying Instance of a Type
+## Querying Instance by Type

 Use a combination of category component, connected to {% include ltr/comp.html uuid="d3fb53d3-9" %} and *Element.TypeFilter*, to query all the instances of a specific type.
 The example below is collecting all the instance of the **My Basic Wall** type:

 ![]({{ "/static/images/guides/revit-instances01.png" | prepend: site.baseurl }})

-## Filtering Instances by Property
+## Querying Instances by Property

 {% include ltr/en/wip_note.html %}